walmic02/walmic02.github.io/_tabs/about.md

 Outside of engineering, I play piano in the Purdue Jazz Band and enjoy going on trips with the Purdue Outing Club.

+### Have any questions?
+Don't hesitate to reach out!
+I'd love to hear from you.

 **[View my resume here](/resume)**